MilkyBruv/basic-git-cmd-tutorial/README.md

 Then, type `git status`, which will show you all your applied changes in green text

-After that, type `git commit -m "<commit message>", which will stage your changes and get them ready to push
+After that, type `git commit -m "<commit message>"`, which will stage your changes and get them ready to push

 Finally, type `git push -u -f origin main`, this will push the files to github